colmmacc/hyperawsdocs/doc_source/runbooks.md

 ## Incident Manager runbook template<a name="runbooks-template"></a>

-Incident Manager provides the following runbook templates to get your team started with authoring runbooks in Systems Manager automation documents\.
+Incident Manager provides the following runbook templates to get your team started with authoring runbooks in Systems Manager automation\.
 You can use these templates as is or edit them to include more details specific to your application and resources\.

 **Find Incident Manager runbook templates**